 - Learning techniques, skills, coping strategies or learning how to manage emotions, thoughts, situations, relationships or events or other factors that have a negative impact on the person’s life

 What medication is available to treat seasonal affective disorder?

-Depending on the severity of depression, drug treatment may also be prescribed.
+Depending on the severity of depression and the impact of this disorder in one’s life, drug treatment may also be prescribed.
 It is important to understand that medicines help people who need them.
-Thanks to the scientific advancement in medicine and technology we can get the help we need and heal many diseases or illnesses, including depression.
+Thanks to the scientific advancement in science, medicine and technology we can get the help we need and heal many diseases and disorders, including depression.

 One of the most common drugs prescribed for treatment of winter depression is the selective serotonin reuptake inhibitors.
 If we go back a little to the causes that lead to seasonal depression, it is the fast reuptake of serotonin in the brain leading to a deficiency of this neurotransmitter.
 Selective serotonin inhibitors are responsible for maintaining a balanced level of serotonin in the brain, resulting in the improvement of the affective state.